Edward Lee (scientist): Second World War career

 At the outbreak of the Second World War, Lee had won a Commonwealth scholarship to continue his research at the Massachusetts Institute of Technology, but chose instead to remain in Britain to help with the war effort.
 In 1939, Lee joined the Scientific and Technical Staff at the Royal Navy's Admiralty Research Laboratory in Teddington, Middlesex.
 He served in the Scientific Research and Experiment Department working on radar & Type F infrared rays recognition system.

 Post-war career

-From 1946-1948, Lee served on the staff of the UK Ministry of Defence.
+From 1946 to 1948, Lee served on the staff of the UK Ministry of Defence.
 In 1948, he joined the Admiralty's Department of Physical Research.
 In 1951, he returned to the Admiralty Research Laboratory, and in 1955 he was appointed Director of Operational Research, Royal Naval Scientific Service.

 In 1958, Lee was appointed Deputy Director of the National Physical Laboratory.
 In 1960, he was appointed Director, Stations and Industry Division, Department of Scientific and Industrial Research.
 In 1965, during Harold Wilson's "white heat of technology", he became Deputy Controller (R) at the Ministry of Technology.
 In 1970 he was appointed Head of Research Services at the Department of Trade and Industry.

 From 1971 until his retirement in 1974, Lee served as Director of the Admiralty Research Laboratory.